Siddh-456/DFA-Minimizer/README.md

 ## Technical Notes

 The algorithm uses Union-Find for partition merging during the equivalence class step.
 State diagrams are rendered using SVG.
 The distinguishability grid uses CSS 3D transforms for the flip animation.
 The draw mode is built on the Pointer Events API directly on an SVG canvas.
-Fonts are loaded from Google Fonts — Playfair Display for headings, DM Sans for body text, and Caveat for the chalkboard aesthetic.
+Fonts are loaded from Google Fonts Playfair Display for headings, DM Sans for body text, and Caveat for the chalkboard aesthetic.

 ---

 ## Academic Context

 This project was built as part of a course on Theory of Computation and Formal Languages.
-The minimization algorithm is based on the Myhill-Nerode theorem, which states that the minimum DFA for a regular language is unique up to isomorphism, characterized by the equivalence classes of the indistinguishability relation.
+The minimization algorithm is based on the Myhill Nerode theorem, which states that the minimum DFA for a regular language is unique up to isomorphism, characterized by the equivalence classes of the indistinguishability relation.

 Two states p and q are distinguishable if there exists some string w such that exactly one of δ(p, w) and δ(q, w) is an accepting state.
 The algorithm finds all such distinguishable pairs, and everything remaining is equivalent.